 The Cost Of Live-in Care

-An extremely rough estimate of the cost of live-in care is a starting price of around £1,000 per week, at minimum.
+An extremely rough estimate of the cost of live-in care is around £1,000 per week.
 This price can vary hugely depending on the amount of services you require and the area in which you live.
 For example: a person requiring basic personal assistance and help around the home will cost less than a person with specialist dementia needs, or someone who also wants help with gardening or looking after pets.